ItsJuanito/ToDoApp/README.md

   - ~$ pip install Flask-SQLAlchemy
   - ~$ python app.py
 # Master File
-  - app.py: this file is the main file to run, contains Flask formatted scripts and Python source code.
+  - app.py: this is the main file that contains python source code.
   - bd.sqlite: this file contains the database information and all the attributes.
+# Templates File
+  - base.html: this file is the main file to run, contains Python formatted scripts and source code.
+# _pyarche